FancyFoodie/policies/privacy-policy.md

 If you submit Personal Information to us, we will only use it for the purpose you requested or for which it is collected or for any purpose you subsequently authorize.

-You grant Pear Deck an irrevocable, perpetual, royalty-free right and license to use the anonymous information we collect in any way that does not otherwise conflict with this policy.
+You grant Fancy Foodie an irrevocable, perpetual, royalty-free right and license to use the anonymous information we collect in any way that does not otherwise conflict with this policy.

-Pear Deck does not access your contact information or address book within your mobile device.
-Nor does Pear Deck have any access to any of the personal information or credit card information that you have provided to Apple or Google to register for their services.
+Fancy Foodie does not access your contact information or address book within your mobile device.
+Nor does Fancy Foodie have any access to any of the personal information or credit card information that you have provided to Apple or Google to register for their services.

 ## SPECIAL CONSIDERATION FOR PAYMENT INFORMATION